mxochicale/cv/README.md

 * [How to write a LaTeX class file and design your own CV](https://www.overleaf.com/learn/latex/How_to_write_a_LaTeX_class_file_and_design_your_own_CV_(Part_1))

 ## Contact and issue report

-If you have specific questions about the content of this repository, you can contact [Miguel Xochicale](mailto:m.xochicale@ucl.ac.uk?subject="[cv]").
+Happy to touch base, just drop me an [e-mail](mailto:m.xochicale@ucl.ac.uk?subject="[cv]").
-If your question might be relevant to other people, please instead [open an issue](https://github.com/mxochicale/cv/issues).
+If you have questions relavant ot this repo, please instead [open an issue](https://github.com/mxochicale/cv/issues).